Multi-tenant real-time APIs with Clerk and Tinybird¶

 Create a JWT template in Clerk, and use the generated JWT to access Tinybird pipe endpoints.

-In Clerk go to Configure
+In Clerk go to Configure > JWT Templates and choose Tinybird.

 Modify the Tinybird JWT template with these claims: